kothariji/competitive-programming/README.md

 - Matrix Chain Multiplication
 - Max Size Square Submatrix With One
 - Maximum Length Chain
-- Catalan Number And its Apllications
+- Catalan Number And its Applications

 ### Doubts and queries